-Additional copies of this brochure, subsequent Errata, and application materials may be obtained from the DNR Public Information Centers in Anchorage and Fairbanks.
-Copies may also be viewed or downloaded from the DNR website at: http://landsales.alaska.gov/.
+Copies and subsequent errta may be viewed or downloaded from the DNR website at: http://landsales.alaska.gov/.
 If you need this brochure in an alternate format in order to utilize assistive technology for visual impairments, please contact one of the Public Information Centers listed below.